ethereum/public-disclosures/README.md

 While, for example, the Go Ethereum Team have a public Vulnerability disclosure page (parts of which is being used here) and have published vulnerability disclosures for quite some time already, there has not been a coordinated publishing of vulnerabilities for all clients under the scope of the Bug Bounty Program.

-Since the creation of the [Execution Layer Bug Bounty Program](https://bounty.ethereum.org) and the [Consensus Layer Bug Bounty Program](https://eth2bounty.ethereum.org), the EF has paid out rewards for multiple reported vulnerabilities.
+Since the creation of the [Execution Layer Bug Bounty Program](https://bounty.ethereum.org) and the [Consensus Layer Bug Bounty Program](https://eth2bounty.ethereum.org), the EF has paid out rewards for many reported vulnerabilities.

 Most of the vulnerabilities were not previously disclosed publicly, but we have now been [publishing vulnerabilities on GitHub](disclosures/), up until the latest hard fork on each layer.